There are two forms of marriage:

 Church of England or Church in Wales

 If the vicar will marry you, they will arrange for 'Banns' being read or a Common Licence issuing.
 The vicar will also register the marriage.
 Generally, there is no need to involve the local Superintendent Registrar.
 If the Register Office needs to be contacted, the vicar will advise you.

 Other places of religious worship

-The church or religious building, must normally be located within the registration district where you or your partner live.
+The church or religious building, must normally be in the registration district where you or your partner live.
 If outside the district, it should be a place of regular worship for either or both of you.
 The service will be conducted by the Minister, but at times a Registrar is required to register the marriage.

 To book marriages at these venues, contact the Church Minister and the local Superintendent Registrar, where necessary.

 Note: This information is a general guide only.
 For marriages outside England or Wales, or where the circumstances are not straightforward, contact the Superintendent Registrar for advice.

 The legal formalities

 Both of you must have lived in a registration district in England or Wales for at least seven days.
 This is directly before giving notice at the register office.
 If you both live in the same district, you will give notice at the same office.
 If you live in different registration districts, you will give notice separately, in your own district.

 A notice of marriage is valid for twelve months.

-You cannot give the Superintendent Registrar notice of marriage more than twelve months before the date of your wedding.
+You cannot give notice of marriage more than twelve months before the date of your wedding.

 A notice of marriage is valid only for the venue named on the notice.